stakahama/aprl-carbontypes/README.md

 # APRL Carbontypes

 Code to accompany manuscript on carbon type analysis.
-Submitted to *Atmospheric Chemistry and Physics Discussions* as
+Submitted to *Atmospheric Chemistry and Physics* as

-> Takahama, S. and Ruggeri, G.: Technical Note: Relating functional group measurements to carbon types for improved model-measurement comparisons of organic aerosol composition, Atmos.
+> Takahama, S. and Ruggeri, G.: Technical Note: Relating functional group measurements to carbon types for improved model–measurement comparisons of organic aerosol composition, *Atmos.
 Chem.
-Phys.
-Discuss., doi:10.5194/acp-2016-926, in review, 2016.
+Phys.*, 17, 4433–4450, doi:10.5194/acp-17-4433-2017, 2017.

 This software is distributed under the GNU Public License (GPLv3).